 Products otherwise listed as low or moderate risk will be considered high-risk if imported from the following countries:

 Moderate risk products include the following:

 - Beta vulgaris,(e.g., chard, table beets)

 - Brassica rapa (e.g., bok choy, mizuna, Chinese cabbage, turnip, rapini, tatsoi)

 - Curcubita pepo (e.g., acorn squash, delicata squash, patty pan squash, pumpkin, and spaghetti squash)

 Low risk products are those for which no genetically modified version is known, or where the only genetically modified versions are used solely in controlled/laboratory conditions and are not in commercial use and where there is no risk of cross-contamination with other GMO crops.

 Protecting Organic Seed Integrity: The Organic Farmer’s Handbook to GE Avoidance and Testing Organic Seed Growers and Trade Association.

-Available at http://www.osgata.org/organic-seed-integrity/.
+Available at https://www.osgata.org/resources.